sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Basic Data Binding and Data Access Using Windows Azure SQL Databases and Entity Framework Code First ###

-In this exercise, you will learn how to bind your Windows 8 Style UI application to an ASP.NET Web API service which is using Code First to generate the database from the model in SQL Database.
+In this exercise, you will learn how to bind your Windows Store application to an ASP.NET Web API service which is using Code First to generate the database from the model in SQL Database.

 You will start the exercise provisioning a new SQL Database.
 Then, you will create a new ASP.NET Web API service and use Entity Framework Scaffolding with Code First to generate the service methods and a database in SQL Database.
-Finally, you will explore and customize your Windows 8 Style UI application to consume the service and show a customer list.
+Finally, you will explore and customize your Windows Store application to consume the service and show a customer list.

 > **Note:** If you are using Visual Studio 2012 Professional or higher, you are provided with two solutions named **Begin.All.sln** and **End.All.sln** with the Web Api and the StyleUI projects together in the **Source/Ex2-DataAccess/Begin** and **Source/Ex2-DataAccess/End** respective folders of this lab.